Fahim59/Automation_30_Days_Challenge/README.md

 Day8: Drag and Drop Items into their corresponding spots.

 Day9: Using assertion compare the value from the clipboard and the value of the input field.

+Day10: Download a pdf file and verify a text in that file.